intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

        pv: pv-for-iom-xyz
        storageClass: azurefile-iom

-Using this configuration, an IOM Helm release can be created, deleted and re-created again, without any need to adapt the configuration.
+Using this configuration, an IOM Helm release can be created, deleted and re-created again and again, without any need to adapt the configuration.
 The content of the shared file-system will never be deleted and is provided to any re-created IOM Helm release.

 Dynamic Provisioning, configured with default Values